-The day consisted of an early morning conference, which included a welcome message, and safety briefing by the organisers.
-Followed by a short discussion on how best to overcome our fears and challenges, which Thomas Hardie / UVS are keen to address and overcome.
-This was supported further by an introduction from our Managing Director, Jim Murray along with Volvo UK Used Truck Sales Director Phil Wilkes, primarily aimed at highlighting the successes and achievements which Thomas Hardie Commercials are regularly receiving and constantly striving towards.
+The day began with a morning introduction which included a welcome message and safety briefing from the organisers, followed by a short discussion regarding how to best overcome personal challenges.
+This was followed up by an introduction from our Managing Director, Jim Murray along with Volvo UK Used Truck Sales Director Phil Wilkes.

-Introductions over, and it was time for a spot of go-karting, an activity new to Zip World, and Thomas Hardie Used Trucks being the first group to attempt this new challenge.
-With speeds exceeding 40mph down a 3km track, the team was supplied with safety attire and ushered onto an ATV bus to begin the fifteen-minute climb to the peak of Zip Worlds quarry, a colossal 500ft up!
+Pleasantries complete, it was time for a spot of go-karting, an activity relatively new to Zip World.
+With speeds exceeding 40mph down a 3km track, the team loaded up with safety equipment before being ushered onto an ATV bus to begin the fifteen-minute climb to the peak of Zip Worlds quarry, a colossal 500ft up.

-(Marc has a blog describing his time and experiences with the British Army, that gives a brilliant insight into the life of a serving soldier- https://www.thevetsproject.com/the-blog/marc-tony-joyce )
+(Marc has a blog describing his time and experiences with the British Army – https://www.thevetsproject.com/the-blog/marc-tony-joyce )

-The sense of excitement and adrenaline overpowered the feelings of fear and anxiety as people lined up to be strapped in.
-The magnificent views of the surrounding Welsh countryside kept thoughts of the impending challenge at bay.
-Once the first, second and final check had been carried out, it was a short, three second countdown, then…Geronimo!
+Excitement and adrenaline overpowered the feelings of fear and anxiety as the group lined up.
+The magnificent views of the surrounding Welsh countryside kept thoughts of the impending plummet at bay.
+Once all pre-flight checks were complete, all that was left was a swift three second countdown then…Geronimo!

 The initial drop from the starting station is most definitely the fastest, hitting speeds of over 60mph in less than ten seconds, facing forwards with a 500ft drop into the quarry’s striking blue water below.
-It was a once in a life-time experience that only by taking part, can you truly appreciate it.
-Coming to an abrupt, but controlled halt at the finish line, you are lowered and released with only an eagerness to return to the top, consumed by adrenaline.
+It was a once in a life-time experience that only by taking part, can you truly appreciate.
+Coming to an abrupt, but controlled halt at the finish line, the participants are lowered and released, itching for another run!